cal-adapt/climakitae/docs-mkdocs/api/core-boundaries.md

 - Geographic operations (clipping, spatial queries)

 !!! note
-    Both legacy (`climakitae.core.boundaries`) and new core (`climakitae.new_core.data_access.boundaries`) implement similar functionality.
-New code should use the new core version.
+    Both legacy (`climakitae.core.boundaries`) and the ClimateData interface (`climakitae.new_core.data_access.boundaries`) implement similar functionality.
+New code should use the ClimateData version.

 ## Boundaries Class